KCtt457/us-birth-rates-decline/README.md

 ## Reproducibility

-Download the project and open the R project us-birth-rates.Rproj in R Studio.
+Download all files and open the R project us-birth-rates.Rproj in R Studio.

 To reproduce the paper, knit to pdf paper.Rmd found at outputs/paper/paper.Rmd.